I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 - **Humidity:** 55%

-The weather continues to be nice with comfortable temperatures.
-22 degrees Celsius equals 71.6 degrees Fahrenheit, which is a comfortable room temperature.
+The nice weather continues with a comfortable temperature.
+22 degrees Celsius is 71.6 degrees Fahrenheit, which is a comfortable room temperature.

-We can confirm the flow: retrieve agent list from Registry via a2a_list_discovered_agents → message to weather agent → message to calculator agent!
+You can confirm the flow of retrieving the agent list from the Registry via a2a_list_discovered_agents → sending a message to the weather agent → sending a message to the calculator agent!

-Looking at the CloudWatch Logs on the Runtime side, we can also confirm the internal flow of Registry search → Agent Card retrieval → JSON-RPC sending:
+Looking at the CloudWatch Logs on the Runtime side, I was also able to confirm the internal flow of Registry search → Agent Card retrieval → JSON-RPC transmission being executed!

 Fetched 2 A2A record(s) from registry